 A land administration specialist with expertise that combines urban land issues, technology, youth and environment, Kate Fairlie brings a dynamic, interdisciplinary perspective to LEI’s projects.

-Kate is the Project Director for the DFID UKCCU Papua Spatial Planning project.
-She frequently provides strategic institutional and systems-level advice to governments through projects for the World Bank, DFID, UN-Habitat, FAO and national governments.
-Her past work includes developing a roadmap for national urban cadastral reform in Ethiopia, developing action plans to improve property registration and cadastre management in Indonesia and Egypt and designing low-cost methods and processes for issuing Certificates of Rights of Occupancy in Tanzania.
+Kate is the Project Director for the FCDO UKCCU Papua Spatial Planning project.
+She frequently provides strategic institutional and systems-level advice to governments through projects for the World Bank, UK government, UN-Habitat, FAO and national governments.
+Her ongoing and past work includes assisting Nauru in implementing land tenure and master planning solutions to mitigate urbanisation and climate change, developing a roadmap for national urban cadastral reform in Ethiopia, developing action plans to improve property registration and cadastre management in Indonesia and Egypt and designing low-cost methods and processes for issuing Certificates of Rights of Occupancy in Tanzania.

 As an experienced researcher, writer, and facilitator, she has been instrumental to the development and promotion of a number of key land administration tools, including co-authoring the World Bank Emerging Technologies Guide on Fit-For-Purpose Land Administration, adapting the Costing and Financing of Land Administration Systems (CoFLAS) tool for implementation, supporting LEI’s Land Administration PPP work and most recently co-authoring a State of Practice White Paper on Land Information and Transaction Systems and decision-tool for land IT system investment.
 Kate has designed and moderated a variety of events from short masterclasses and write-shops comprising 5-30 attendees through to multi-day workshops and conferences comprising 100-200 attendees.
 With the Global Land Tool Network, she has led and facilitated Social Tenure Domain Model Training of Trainers in Nigeria, Ethiopia and Malaysia.